 You may also need to provide extra documentation if you’re sending a large amount, depending on the money transfer service.

 Non-Resident Indians (NRIs) sending money to India are required to pay a 12.36% government service tax on any commission or fee paid to an agent to facilitate the exchange.
-Some banks and providers conveniently factor this service tax into your totals, but ask if you don’t see it listed.
+Some banks and providers conveniently factor this service tax into your total, but ask if you don’t see it listed.

 You might need to send an emergency cash transfer to India — for example, if a friend travelling through the country loses their wallet.
 When a fund transfer is urgent, the fastest option will often be the most expensive one.
 Be sure to carefully review the exchange rate and transfer fee against your needs so that you understand exactly how much it will cost you.

-Just as you would at home, be careful when you pick up your money in India.
+You should stay alert when collecting funds in India.
+Just as you would at home, be careful when you pick up your money.
 Take a friend along for added security and don’t display your cash unnecessarily.
 Avoid high-crime areas and deposit your funds into your bank account as quickly as possible.Back to top